elbachir-one/dotfiles/README.md

 ./install.sh
 ```

+Note: Don't forget to change the username to your username.
-Note: The install script only work on Void Linux and it's a personal script.
+The install script only works on Void Linux, and it's a personal script.

 ### Option 2: Manual installation